 Choosing Your Primary Care Provider: Advanced Registered Nurse Practitioners

-When people consider who to choose for their primary care provider, they have to consider many things.
-Does this person have the proper certifications?
+When individuals choose a primary care provider, they have to consider many things.
+Does this healthcare provider have the proper certifications?
 Are they experienced with children, or with a particular health condition that I have?
-Are they near me?
+Do they manage chronic conditions like diabetes?
+Are they located near me?
 Will they be able to prescribe my medication?
 Will my insurance cover them?

-One of the options that are available to Lynnwood patients are our many skillful Advanced Registered Nurse Practitioners (ARNP).
+One of the options that are available to WWMG primary care or specialty care patients are Advanced Registered Nurse Practitioners (ARNPs).

-Here are some answers to the commonly asked questions regarding advanced registered nurse practitioners.
+Here are some answers to the commonly asked questions regarding ARNPs:

-Can an ARNP be my primary care physician?
+Can an ARNP be my primary care provider?

 Can an ARNP order labs and therapies?

 Yes, an ARNP is able to order and even perform diagnostic studies, such as labs, x-rays, and EKGs.
-They are also able to advise on basic physical therapy, or may refer you to a physical or occupational therapist or other rehabilitation treatments if necessary.
-They also have access to obtaining patient history and other medical records.
+They are also able to advise on basic physical therapy, or may refer you to a physical or occupational therapist or other rehabilitation treatments if necessary, or to a surgeon as the condition warrants.

 Can an ARNP write prescriptions?

-ARNPs are able to prescribe medications for most health conditions, including those that are acute and chronic.
+ARNPs are able to prescribe medications for most health conditions, including those that are acute or chronic.
 They will also be able to coordinate patient care with mental health practitioners on treatment options.

 Is an ARNP qualified for family care?

-If you are in need of a new family primary care provider, consider joining our clinic.
-Our hand picked healthcare professionals are caring, considerate, and eager to join your families’ efforts to stay healthy and well.
-Contact us for more information or to schedule an appointment today.
+If you are in need of a new primary care provider, consider choosing an ARNP at one of WWMG’s primary care clinics.
+Our hand-picked healthcare professionals are caring, considerate, and eager to join your families’ efforts to stay healthy and well.
+Contact us for more information or to request an appointment today.